2026 Pricing Data

 Does insurance cover dental implant (single tooth)?

-Insurance coverage for dental implant (single tooth) is: sometimes.
+Insurance coverage for dental implant (single tooth) is classified as: Sometimes Covered.
 Dental insurance may cover 50% of implant cost with annual maximums ($1500-$2500).
 Many plans exclude implants entirely.

 What's the cheapest state for dental implant (single tooth)?